wellspringcp/wellspring/05-general/05-general.md

 Government shall have no power to impose price controls on the supply of products and services to/within a disaster zone.

 When a natural disaster does occur, the Judicial branch and police shall rapidly set up emergency courts and police presence in the disaster zone to quickly establish a court presence for efficiently dealing with instances of fraud, robbery, etc. The judicial branch shall deploy proactive agents to the locale of the disaster and establish a visible, ubiquitous presence to anticipate and take on new lawsuits and claims.
-Note that these proactive judicial agents are merely for filing papers into the court, and not for conducting judicial processes or producing judgments.
+Note that these proactive judicial agents are merely for filing papers into the emergency courts, and not for conducting judicial processes or producing judgments.

 These active emergency government measures shall gradually be phased out as the disaster area is restored to regular working order.

-There shall be no government expenditure on charity of any kind at any time for any reason whatsoever.
-Conagents living in a particular natures area have a knowledge of the climate and weather patterns in that area and should both pay for insurance against natural disasters common to that area, and build their domiciles appropriately to meet the challenges of that area.
+Conagents living in a particular natures area should take knowledge of the climate and weather patterns in that area and should both pay for insurance against natural disasters common to that area, and build their domiciles appropriately to meet the challenges of that area.
+Government shall not subsidize the costs of construction and development in areas where rational actors would not otherwise build/settle/operate.

-## Gene experimentation

-Germ line editing is unconditionally prohibited; somatic cell editing is allowed.
-Pre-sui-juris somatic cell line editing can be done for curative and palliative reasons only.

-> [On plants and so on, strict principles of what constitutes trespass.]